jleonardolemos/http-stress/README.md

 You can reach `/memory.php?megas=2048&seconds=10`

-This will get an ammount of memory for a few seconds, the param `megas` is the amount of memory(500MB by default), the param `seconds` is the time in seconds before the memory be released, 1 second by default.
+This will get an amount of memory for a few seconds, the param `megas` is the amount of memory(500MB by default), the param `seconds` is the time in seconds before the memory be released, 1 second by default.

-**Important: if you are testing autoscaling by memory, the PHP builtin server handles 1 request per time and the request for memory endpoint only finishes when `time` is over, this will get your instance unhealth by the load balancer cheks**
+**Important: if you are testing autoscaling by memory, the PHP builtin server handles 1 request per time and the request for memory endpoint only finishes when `time` is over, this will get your instance unhealthy by the load balancer cheks**

 ### PHP info